 The University of Denver has launched a new interdisciplinary approach to science, technology, engineering and mathematics (STEM).
 The new initiative will develop and expand STEM offerings and support collaboration with complementary fields.

-A new 110,000-square-foot building will be built to house the Daniel Felix Ritchie School of Engineering and Computer Science, as well as the new Knoebel Center for the Study of Aging.
+A new 110,000-square-foot building opened in 2016 to house the Daniel Felix Ritchie School of Engineering and Computer Science, as well as the new Knoebel Center for the Study of Aging.

 The building's open and flexible design will allow the facility to grow as the University expands and builds on STEM programs in the future.
-The new building will provide flexible classroom spaces, vastly expanded research space, interdisciplinary centers and institutes, administrative offices, and dining facilities.
+The new building provides flexible classroom spaces, vastly expanded research space, interdisciplinary centers and institutes, administrative offices, and dining facilities.

 The building was made possible by gifts totaling more than $40 million from Chancellor Emeritus Daniel L. Ritchie, William C. Petersen and Betty Knoebel.
 The Ritchie gift is the largest single donation in the University's history.
 In recognition of this donation, the engineering and computer science school has been renamed in honor of Daniel L. Ritchie's father.